fastscape-lem/fastscapelib/doc/source/install.rst

 Using Conda
 ~~~~~~~~~~~

-Fastscapelib's Python bindings are available as binary conda_ packages for
+Fastscapelib's Python bindings are available for all stable versions as binary
-Linux, MacOS and Windows via the conda-forge channel.
-You can install it using
+conda_ packages for Linux, MacOS and Windows via the conda-forge channel.
+You
-the following command (alternatively you can use mamba_):
+can install it using the following command (alternatively you can use mamba_):

 .. code-block:: bash